 Students will develop an understanding of health concepts, behaviors, and skills that reduce health risks and enhance the health and well-being of self and others.
-Specific topics will include safety and injury prevention, drug prevention, stress management, depression, suicide prevention, and sexual health.
-Students will engage with this content in the context of health skills: analyzing influences, accessing health information, communication, decision- making, goal-setting, self-management, and advocacy.
+Specific topics will include safety and first aid, social and emotional health, drug prevention, and sexual health.
+Students will engage with this content in the context of the National Health Education Standards health skills: analyzing influences, accessing health information, interpersonal communication, decision-making, goal-setting, self-management, and advocacy.